 Our farm is an animal rescue, rehab and sanctuary.
 Our doors are open to animals in need.
-We have many rescue dogs (currently 15, but the count fluctuates with rescues and adoptions), two goats, two pigs, a horse, four cats, and whatever else may come our way.
+We currently have 7 rescue dogs, two goats, two pigs, a horse, and six cats.
 Some came off the streets, some were abandoned, others were injured and no longer wanted.
-We adopt out what we can, but many are “lifers” on the farm.
+We actively seek responsible people to adopt the animals and give them new homes full of love and positive attention.

 The property (roughly 3.5 hectares) is covered with many tropical fruit trees, including water apple, mandarin orange, banana (many varieties), guayaba, guanabana, cas, ciamito, lime, coffee and araza.
-We also put in plant beds with peppers, cilantro, cabbage, tomato, onion, squash, etc. in the dry season.
+We also put in plant beds with peppers, cilantro, cabbage, tomato, onion, squash, beans, arugula, kale, etc. in the dry season.
 What we grow is 100% organic.

 We lead a vegan lifestyle, and those that stay on the farm eat plant-based (no animal products whatsoever).
 You don't have to be vegan (except when you are on the farm :)) That being said, we lead a healthy lifestyle, and those interested in staying should be somewhat like-minded.
 If you are a smoker, this would not be the place for you.
 Our minimum stay is three weeks, and the maximum is three months.
 We are not set up to accommodate those traveling with children or pets.